Mohammed3tef/restaurant_management_system/README.md

 #### Importing the API Collection

-##### 1. Locate the api-collection.json file in the docs folder of the repository.
+##### 1. Locate the restaurantmanagementsystem.postman_collection.json file added to the application.

 ##### 2. Import the file into your preferred API client (e.g., Postman).

+##### 3. The collection includes endpoints for managing customers, products, orders, and generating daily sales reports, providing a comprehensive set of tools to interact with the system's API.

+### Endpoints Included

+- **Customers**: Endpoints for creating, updating and retrieving data.
+- **Products**: Endpoints for managing product inventory, including adding, updating and retrieving products.
+- **Orders**: Endpoints for handling orders, from creation, updating and retrieving Orders.
+- **Daily Reports**: Endpoints for generating and retrieving daily sales reports.

-##### 3. The collection will provide pre-configured requests to interact with the API, making it easier to test and explore the endpoints.
+This collection will make it easier to test and explore the various functionalities of the system's API.

 ### Screenshots